-Teas that Reduce Fluid Retention
+Natural Teas that Reduce Fluid Retention

 Fluid retention causes feelings of heaviness and discomfort.
-We feel swollen, and what’s worse, when we look in the mirror it appears we’ve actually gained weight.
-These effects are mostly due to hormonal fluctuations (premenstrual syndrome, for example), as well as the side effect of having a sedentary lifestyle.
+We feel swollen, and what’s worse, when we look in the mirror it looks like we’ve actually put on weight.
+These effects are often due to hormonal fluctuations (premenstrual tension, for example), as well as a side effect of having a sedentary lifestyle.

 2. Dandelion tea